Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 FAQs

 A security deposit is money paid by a tenant to cover potential damages, unpaid rent, or lease violations.
-Landlords collect them to protect their investment and ensure funds are available if a tenant breaches the lease.
+Landlords with multiple units collect them to protect their investment and ensure funds are available if a tenant breaches the lease.

 Are there new security deposit laws in 2025 that landlords should know about?